Regenerative farming business models

 - Economic transformation model:

-- farmer business models include differentiation, revenues for ecosystem services and minimised inputs
+- farming business models include differentiation, revenues for ecosystem services and minimised inputs

 - implications for agri-food value-chain players (for example: local processing)